matheuristic/plan9port-config/README.md

 - `ghurl`: Hurl the specified or current Acme window file in current or given branch to a web browser.
 - `git`: Wrapper for `git` that automatically sets the `GPG_TTY` environment variable when in a TTY.
+Note that the pinentry program used by GPG should be set to `pinentry-tty`, see comments in the script file for more info.
 - `h`: `hcount=N h STRING` shows the last `N` commands in a win window that contain `STRING`.
 If `hcount=N` is omitted then the last 10 matching commands are shown.
 If `STRING` is omitted, then the most